-During the escrow period, the per share purchase price for shares of our common stock will be \$10.00, plus applicable upfront selling commissions and dealer manager fees.
-After the close of the escrow period, shares will generally be sold at the prior month's NAV per share of the class of share being purchased, plus applicable upfront selling commissions and dealer manager fees.
-Although the price you pay for shares of our common stock will generally be based on the prior month's NAV per share of such stock for the month in which you make your purchase may be significantly different.
-We may offer shares at a price that we believe reflects the NAV per share of such stock more appropriately than the prior month's NAV per share (including by updating a previously disclosed offering price) or suspend our offering in cases where we believe there has been a material change (positive or negative) to our NAV per share since the end of the prior month.
-Each class of shares may have a different NAV per share because stockholder servicing fees are charged differently with respect to each class.
+During the escrow period, the per share purchase price for shares of our common stock will be \$10.00, plus, for Class T shares only, applicable selling commissions.
+After the close of the escrow period, shares will be sold at the NAV per share of the class of share being purchased, plus, for Class T shares only, applicable selling commissions.
+Each class of shares may have a different NAV per share because distribution fees are charged differently with respect to each class.
 See "Net Asset Value Calculation and Valuation Guidelines" for more information about the calculation of NAV per share.

 If you participate in our distribution reinvestment plan, the cash distributions attributable to the class of shares that you purchase in our primary offering will be automatically invested in additional shares of the same class.
-Shares are offered pursuant to our distribution reinvestment plan at the transaction price at the time the distribution is payable, which will generally be equal to our prior month's NAV per share for that share class.
+Shares are offered pursuant to our distribution reinvestment plan at the NAV per share applicable to that class, calculated as of the distribution date.